g-dev-net/HSOS-Programmierprojekt/src/algorithms/UpperConfidenceBound.md

 }
 ```

-Only `ucbReturn` is used here to ensure isolated UCB statistics.
+Only `ucbReturn` is populated for UCB.
+Keeping UCB results separate guarantees that statistics are computed from UCB data only.

-## Helper Functions
+## Key Helpers

 ```ts
 const pullsForStock = (idx: number) =>